FoniksFox/Telemetry-App/frontend/README.md

 *Will host sections explaining all the decisions made in the process and why were they made*

 ## Notes and Reflections

+**August 01, 2025 - Models and Websocket Service**
+Set up the models for telemetry and configuration, basically a copy of the backend models, and the models for everything needed in the connection managing.
+Implemented the websocket service.
+It has a decoupled logic to make it completely modular and easy to debug.
+Business logic will be handled by the Connection service.

 *This section will be updated throughout the development process with insights, challenges, and solutions discovered during implementation.*